-New Comment allows you to add a new build class comment as described in Using Comments.
+New Comment lets you add a new build class comment as described in Using Comments.

 Build Classes- Create or Edit a Build Class

 See Creating Build Classes for the procedure for creating a build class.
 See Editing Build Classes for the procedure for editing a build class.